CS5500-24Fall-Group5/cs5500-base/StandUpDocuments/Week-2-September-16-retrospective.md

 - **Achievements and Contributions:**
   - Led the analysis of the backend architecture, focusing on RESTful APIs and user management.
-  - Analyzed the frontend components, including multi-screen navigation and API integration.
 - **Challenges Faced:**
   - Deciphering complex state management without hands-on manipulation.
 - **Areas for Improvement:**